ThreatConnect-Inc/tcex/docs/src/building_apps_testing.rst

           "slack_api_token": "$envs.SLACK_API_TOKEN",
           "slack_recipient": "@bob"
         },
-        "group": "run-all",
+        "groups": ["run-all"],
+        "install_json": "install.json",
         "quiet": false,
-        "profile_name": "send-slack-message",
+        "profile_name": "send-slack-message"
-        "script": "slack"
       }]
     }

 ..
 Note:: The **args** section should contain all the CLI Args your app requires to run.
-The **group** section defines which group this profile should run under and the **profile_name** is the name which can be used to run the profile.
-The **script** field is the name of the actual Python script to run minus the **.py** extension.
+The **groups** section defines which groups this profile should run under and the **profile_name** is the name which can be used to run the profile.
 The **quiet** field indicates whether the app should print output.

 Profile Creation
 ----------------
 The TcEx framework provides the ``tcprofile`` command to automatically generate a profile from the install.json file.
-The output of the ``tcprofile`` command will set the exit_code to 0 by default and will create 2 standard validations for each output variable.
+The output of the ``tcprofile`` command will set the exit_code to 0 by default, however testing failure scenarios is also possible by setting the exit code to 1.
+Some default values will be added to the args section, but any custom inputs will need to be populated with the appropriate data.

+For playbook Apps the ``tcprofile`` command will also create 2 standard validations for each output variable.
 The first validation will check to see if the output variable is **null** and the second will ensure the output variables is the correct type.
-Some default values will be added to the args section, but any custom inputs will need to be populated with the appropriate data.

-.. note:: The ``tcprofile`` command can be run multiple times to generate several different profiles with different input variables.
+.. note:: The ``tcprofile`` command can be run multiple times to generate several different profiles with different input and/or output variables.

 .. code-block:: bash